ufukomer/hive-flume-root/README.md

 To install `pyhs2` dependencies run `python setup.py install` command in `./pyhs2` directory.

-In the root-analysis, run `python generate_data.py` command and it's done, the data file are in `./data` directory.
+In the root-analysis, run `python generate_data.py` command and it's done, the data files are in `./data` directory.

 ### Visualization with Root